Catholic–Lutheran dialogue: Subsequent events

-The Lutheran World Federation and the Pontifical Council for Promoting Christian Unity hosted a joint Ecumenical Commemoration event at Lund Cathedral in Lund, Sweden, on October 31, 2016.
-This was a shared Lutheran–Roman Catholic commemoration of the 499th anniversary of the posting by Martin Luther of The Ninety-Five Theses at All Saint's Church in Wittenberg, Germany, in 1517.
+The Lutheran World Federation and the Pontifical Council for Promoting Christian Unity hosted a joint Ecumenical Commemoration event at Lund Cathedral in Lund, Sweden, on 31 October 2016.
+This was a shared Catholic–Lutheran commemoration of the 499th anniversary of the posting by Martin Luther of the Ninety-five Theses at All Saint's Church in Wittenberg, Germany, in 1517.